Dementia doesn’t just affect the elderly. It also impacts thousands of people in their 40s, 50s and 60s.

 Canadians with young-onset dementia and their families need access to relevant day-to-day services.
 Existing services are designed for seniors and do not meet the unique needs of people with young onset dementia.

-YouQuest is uniquely dedicated to people with young-onset dementia.
+Our organization is uniquely designed to support people with young-onset dementia.

-With a new home at the Calgary Jewish Community Centre, participants enjoy a full, active day in the community with their peers.
+With service days weekly, participants enjoy a full, active day in the community with their peers.

 Recreation therapists and volunteers co-plan days with participants based on personal interests, strengths, and abilities.